Listen to the podcast of this post by clicking on the player below, and you can also subscribe on Apple, Spotify, or Audible.

 Health experts say breakfast is the most important meal of the day.
-Your body has been without food (fasting) during the hours you are asleep, so in the morning you are breaking your fast = break-fast.
+Your body has been without food (or fasting) during the hours you are asleep, so in the morning you are breaking your fast = break-fast.

-Want to lose weight?
+Do you want to lose weight?
 Eat breakfast.
-Studies show those that do best on their diets eat breakfast every morning.
+Studies show that those who do best on their diets eat breakfast every morning.

-Want to fire-up your metabolism to burn more calories during the day?
+Do you want to fire up your metabolism to burn more calories during the day?
 Eat breakfast.
 The way you stoke your body’s engine in the morning determines how it will run all day.

 What you put in your body in the morning determines the course of the rest of your day.